sriya224/CSE185_Group44/README.md

 __How to Run:__
-1) Instiall Biopython by using the command
+1) Install Biopython by using the command

         pip install biopython
 2) Install our directory